-A complete criminal background check is required every four years.
-The Department of Nutrition and Dietetics requires a disclosure statement every year the student is in the Coordinated Program.
+A complete criminal background check is required every year a student is completing supervised practice.
+The Department of Nutrition and Dietetics requires a disclosure statement (BID form) every year the student is in the Coordinated Program.
 In addition, students are required to disclose any arrest or conviction during their tenure in the program.
 All disclosures will remain confidential and will be analyzed on an individual basis to determine if such an arrest or conviction is "substantially related" to care of clients in clinical agencies.
 Falsification or omission of relevant information may constitute dismissal from the program.